hiarchi/online-log-reader/README.md

 2. Run ``` npm install``` to install all the dependencies of the FrontEnd & BackEnd folder.
 3. Run ```node Server_file.js``` in the Backend folder and ```npm start``` in a new terminal for the FrontEnd.
 4. Also, along with ```node Server_file.js``` you can also use the Client1.html file as a client present in the Backend folder.
-4. Try making some changes in the text file present in the BackEnd folder.
+4. Try making some changes in the Text_file.txt present in the BackEnd folder.
 The changes will be shown on the terminal of the server.

 # Tech Stack Used -